The Poisson spectrum of the symmetric algebra of the Virasoro algebra: Introduction

 One part of the proof of Theorem~\ref{ithm:4.15} is to show that, given a subalgebra $\mf k$ of finite codimension in $W$, there are a finite collection of points $S$ (the ``support'' of $\mf k$) and $n\in\NN$ such that all vector fields in $\mf k$ vanish at all points of $S$ and so that $\mf k$ contains all vector fields vanishing to order $\ge n$ at every point of $S$.
 Based on this result, we classify subalgebras of $\Vir$ of codimension $\leq 3$ in Section~\ref{Svirfd}.

-Our original motivation for studying Poisson ideals of $\Sa(\Vir)$ was to study two-sided ideals in the universal enveloping algebra $\Ua(\Vir)$.
+Our original motivation for studying Poisson ideals of $\Sa(\Vir)$ was to study two-sided ideals in the universal enveloping algebra $\Ua(\Vir)$, and we turn to enveloping algebras in Section~\ref{SUg}.
 In the finite-dimensional setting, Kirillov's orbit method gives a correspondence between primitive ideals of $\Ua(\mf g)$ and coadjoint orbits in $\mf g^*$.
-We conjecture that a similar correspondence exists for $\Vir$ and related Lie algebras, and in Section~\ref{Sorbit} we show that pseudo-orbits of dimension 2 in $\Vir^*$ quantise to give a family of primitive ideals, kernels of well-known maps from $\Ua(\Vir)$ through $\Ua(W)$ to the localised Weyl algebra.
+We conjecture that a similar correspondence exists for $\Vir$ and related Lie algebras, and in subsection~\ref{SSorbit} we show that pseudo-orbits of dimension 2 in $\Vir^*$ quantise to give a family of primitive ideals, kernels of well-known maps from $\Ua(\Vir)$ through $\Ua(W)$ to the localised Weyl algebra.
 We end the paper with some conjectures about (two-sided) ideals of the universal enveloping algebra $\Ua(\Vir)$ which are motivated by our work on $\Sa(\Vir)$; these are the subject of further research.

+To end the introduction, let us briefly discuss the classical (continuous) version of the theory of coadjoint orbits of the Virasoro algebra.
+If one considers the real Lie algebra of continuous vector fields on the circle and its central extension the real Virasoro algebra $\Vir_{\RR}$, then the group of diffeomorphisms of the circle acts on $\Vir_{\RR}$ and its continuous dual.
+There are of course notions of coadjoint orbits in this context, see~\cite{K, W}.
+However, it happens that the corresponding orbits do not define an interesting (Poisson) ideal in the symmetric algebra $\Sa(\Vir_{\RR})$; in fact, this can be viewed as a somewhat informal result of our paper.
+Note that the local functions which appear in Theorem~\ref{iTlocvir} and which we study in this paper can be thought of as a product of a point-based distribution with a vector field --- and hence are very far from being continuous.

-{\bf Acknowledgements: } We thank Jason Bell, Ken Brown, Iain Gordon, Ivan Frolov, Omar Le\'on S\'anchez, and Toby Stafford for interesting discussion and questions.
+{\bf Acknowledgements: } We thank Jason Bell, Ken Brown, Lucas Buzaglo, Iain Gordon, Ivan Frolov, Omar Le\'on S\'anchez, and Toby Stafford for interesting discussion and questions.
+We would also like to thank the anonymous referee for their comments, and in particular for suggesting Remark~\ref{rem:GK3two} to us.

 The first author was supported by the Russian Foundation for Basic Research, grant no. 20--01--00091--a.
 The second author is partially supported by EPSRC grants EP/M008460/1 and EP/T018844/1.
 In addition, we are grateful to the Edinburgh Mathematical Society and the University of Edinburgh School of Mathematics for supporting a 2019 mini-workshop on enveloping algebras of infinite-dimensional Lie algebras.